Antisemitism by country: Iraq

 The Umayyad Caliph, Umar II.
-(717-720), persecuted the Jews.
+(717–720), persecuted the Jews.
 He issued orders to his governors: "Tear down no church, synagogue, or fire-temple; but permit no new ones to be built".
 It is said that the law requiring Jews to wear a yellow badge upon their clothing originated with Harun.

-Historian Martin Gilbert writes that it was in the 19th century that the position of Jews worsened in Muslim countries.
-In 1828, there was a massacre of Jews in Baghdad.
+In 1828, a massacre of Jews was committed in Baghdad.

 In 1948, there were approximately 150,000 Jews in Iraq.
-In 2003, there were 100 left, though there are reports that small numbers of Jews are returning in the wake of the 2003 invasion of Iraq.
+In 2003, there were 100 left.

-In 1941, following Rashid Ali's pro-Axis coup, riots known as the Farhud broke out in Baghdad in which approximately 200 Jews were murdered (some sources put the number higher), and up to 2,000 injured.
+In 1941, following Rashid Ali's pro-Axis coup, riots which are known as the Farhud broke out in Baghdad in which approximately 200 Jews were murdered (some sources put the number higher), and up to 2,000 injured.

 Like most Arab League states, Iraq forbade the emigration of its Jews for a few years after the 1948 war on the grounds that allowing them to go to Israel would strengthen that state.
 However, intense diplomatic pressure brought about a change of mind.
-At the same time, increasing government oppression of the Jews fueled by anti-Israeli sentiment, together with public expressions of antisemitism, created an atmosphere of fear and uncertainty.
+At the same time, intensifying governmental oppression of the Jews which was fueled by anti-Israeli sentiment, together with public expressions of antisemitism, created an atmosphere of fear and uncertainty.

-In March 1950, Iraq passed a law of one-year duration allowing Jews to emigrate on condition of relinquishing their Iraqi citizenship.
-Iraq apparently believed it would rid itself of those Jews it regarded as the most troublesome, especially the Zionists, but retain the wealthy minority who played an important part in the Iraqi economy.
-Israel mounted an operation called "Ezra and Nehemiah" to bring as many of the Iraqi Jews as possible to Israel, and sent agents to Iraq to urge the Jews to register for immigration as soon as possible.
+In March 1950, Iraq passed a law of one-year duration which allowed Jews to emigrate on the condition that they relinquish their Iraqi citizenship.
+Iraq apparently believed that it would rid itself of those Jews who it regarded as the most troublesome, especially the Zionists, but it retained the wealthy minority of Jews who played an important part in the Iraqi economy.
+Israel mounted an operation which it codenamed "Ezra and Nehemiah" in an attempt to bring as many of the Iraqi Jews as possible to Israel, and it also sent agents to Iraq in an attempt to urge the Jews to register for immigration as soon as possible.